Hiwonder-docs/SpiderPi-Pro/source/docs/12_AI_Vision_advanced_lesson.md

 The third parameter `120` is the rotation position.
 It is obtained by angle conversion.

 The rotation range of the serial bus servo is 0-1000 pulse width.
-The converted angle range is 0-240°, that is 1°is approximately equivalent to 4.2 pulse width.
-Formula: pulse width=4.2\*Angle.
+The converted angle range is 0-240°, that is 1° is approximately equivalent to 4.2 pulse width.
+Formula: pulse width=4.2*Angle.
 Note: this formula is only for reference.

 `setPitchRangeMoving()` function is used to control the robotic arm of the SpiderPi Pro to move to the given coordinate.
 Take `AK.setPitchRangeMoving((x, y, -5), -90, -90, 100, 1)` for example.
 The meaning of the parameters in bracket is as follow.